desnudopenguino/crag_finder/README.md

 1 Create your environment, make sure things are up to date: sudo apt-get update

+ 1.1 If you are using VirtualBox, make sure your network is set to bridged to allow the VM to be accessible from the host/other places

 2 Install NGINX (web server): sudo apt-get install nginx

 3 Install PostgreSQL: sudo apt-get install postgresql